 I just got engaged.... what do I do now?
 This is a common question asked by many a couple getting married for the first time, and in fact, it is still asked by people on their second and third time around.
 Getting married is not an everyday occurrence, so it's not a natural thing where people simply 'know' what to do.
 Celebrant Shell Brown walks us through the process...

-This is where your friendly, local TCN Celebrant comes in.
-We can guide you through the legalities and what you need to do before, during and after your marriage ceremony.
-We will work with you to create a ceremony that is tailored to your style and personalities and can be completely unique to you.
+The first thing you need to do is contact your friendly, local Celebrant.
+They can guide you through the legalities and what you need to do before, during and after your marriage ceremony.
+Your celebrant will work with you to create a ceremony that is tailored to your style and personalities and can be completely unique to you.

 1. Are either of you married already?
 To each other or to other people?
 The answer to this should be 'no'

 2. Are you both 18+? (speak to your celebrant if one of you is 16+) This one should be 'yes'

 3. Are you related to each other in a direct line?
 This one should be a 'no'